Trump Wants Tax Break on Car Loan Interest

 Trump also announced Thursday that he will “formally notify Mexico and Canada of my intention to invoke the six-year renegotiation provisions of the USMCA,” after taking office.

-The USMCA is a trade deal, formerly known as the United States-Mexico-Canada Agreement, that Trump put together during his first term.
-It replaced the North American Free Trade Agreement, which was established during Bill Clinton’s presidency.
+The USMCA is a trade deal, formally known as the United States-Mexico-Canada Agreement, that Trump put together during his first term.
+It replaced the North American Free Trade Agreement, or NAFTA, which was established during Bill Clinton’s presidency.

 Election Day, on Nov.
-5, is less than four weeks.
+5, is less than four weeks away.